 Q.I thought Kellogg was a marketing school.
 Why is FinTech getting big at Kellogg?

 Kellogg is uniquely positioned to serve the needs of the FinTech community with a strong finance faculty, culture of innovative design thinking, and deep connections in the tech community.
 It's certainly a misnomer that Kellogg's only strength is in marketing!
-In fact, 25% of full-time students accepted job offers with Tech firms in 2019.
+In fact, over 30% of full-time students accepted job offers with Tech firms in 2021, and this number continues to grow.

 Q.How many Kellogg students enter careers in FinTech?